What to Eat at Camden Yards

 - Harbor Crisps offers the gravy fry chipper — a bed of kettle chips topped with gravy and mozzarella.

-- To see the classic soft pretzel in a new way, head to O’s Pretzel for a soft pretzel shaped like the cursive Orioles “O.”
+- To see the classic soft pretzel in a new way, head to O’s Pretzel for a soft pretzel shaped like the cursive Orioles “O.” For an elevated pretzel experience, try the crab boule with its mouthwatering combo of garlic butter and cheddar jack cheese, plus Old Bay dipping sauce.

 - Check out Charm City Diner for roast beef sandwiches, patty melts, chili cheese dogs and gravy fries.